 Fresh and Clean Clothing

 You can use cream of tartar to freshen your white clothes and to remove stains from them.
-If you want to keep your whites bright then pretreat them with a soak made from a quart of water and a teaspoon of cream of tartar.
+If you want to keep your whites bright then use cream of tartar and water.
+A simple presoak, one tablespoon in a quart of water.
 To remove stains, make a paste-like solution out of cream of tartar and a lemon squeeze.
 Spread the paste over the stain and let it work for around an hour or two; continue washing the clothes as usual.
 The paste is extremely effective with ink stains!
-Say the collar of your favorite shirt got stained, no worries, dampen the area with water, add cream of tartar, and rub it into the stain.
+Say the collar of your favorite shirt got stained, no worries, dampen the area with water, use cream of tartar and lemon paste, and rub it into the stain.
 Let it sit for an hour and wash as you usually would.

 Playdough is one of those things no kid, or adult for that matter, can be partial to.
 And as it is with many other things, preparing your own is always a great idea.
 Among the ingredients you will need to prepare it, you will need a tablespoon of cream of tartar.
 The other ingredients include a cup of flour, a cup of water, a cup of salt, a tablespoon of vegetable oil, and by preference you can even add 3-5 drops of food coloring.
 If wet and sticky, add more flour, if too dry add more water.